 Visitors experiencing virtual reality at Darwin Royal Flying Doctor Service.

 Get your booking confirmed instantly

-Explore a decommissioned RFDS Pilatus PC 12 aircraft, suspended from the ceiling.
+Admire a decommissioned RFDS Pilatus PC 12 aircraft that is uniquely suspended from the ceiling.

+Visitors experiencing virtual reality at Darwin Royal Flying Doctor Service.